hazelcast/hazelcast/hazelcast-documentation/src/ContinuousQuery.md

 ## Continuous Query

 Continuous query enables you to listen to the modifications performed on specific map entries.
 It is an entry listener with predicates.
-Please see the [Entry Listener section](#entry-listener) for information on how to add entry listeners to a map.
+Please see the [Map Listener section](#map-listener) for information on how to add entry listeners to a map.

 As an example, let's listen to the changes made on an employee with the surname "Smith".
 First, let's create the `Employee` class.